adibenari/solidity-resources/published/smart_systems_of_smart_contracts/Part-1/SSoSC-1.md

 }
 ```

+Also, as we talked about before, what if we want to add more types of banks?
+That is not hard.
+We could choose to do it in several ways.
+One way would be to add many databases and update the bank controller into one that handles multiple databases.
+We could just give the databases different names in DOUG and make sure the controller knows who they are.
+Another way of doing it would be to add more banks.
+There could be several "full" banks, with both controllers and databases.
+Doug has room for them all.

+The fundmanager would also have to be updated of course, but that is not a problem.
+With a system like this, it is very easy to make updates, but at the same time it is easy to fall into traps.
+If we were to add a bunch of contracts to this system, for example, we would run into problems because DOUG is not designed to get rid of them.
+Its remove function only kills the current ones.
+Even though it is an extendible system in theory, that does not mean all contracts automatically supports updates.

 ### Cost benefit analysis

 Given all of the extra contracts and indirection that's needed, we may ask if it's even worth doing.
 For example, if all I want to do is to deposit some money, why do i have to call one contract that calls a second contract that calls a third one, also doing calls to a fourth one all the way?

 There are some things to consider when deciding how the system should be designed.
 Modularity is good, but it comes with a price.
 All this indirection means more calls and more processing, which means the cost for executing the code is higher, and the added bytecode makes the system more bulky.
+Maybe the system needs to be extremely flexible.
+Maybe a highly extendible system can be built as a test, using a model like this, but when the system and its components are getting stable and it's clear what it should be doing, then switch to a simpler one.
+It all depends.

 There is also the matter of trust, but I treat that in the beginning of the document.

 ### Coming next